cedricmoorejr/mathematical-finance-models/README.md

 - For the R models:
   - Ensure that R is installed on your machine.
-  - Install the required packages specified in each model's README file.
+  - Install the required packages specified in each model's file.

 - For the Python models:
   - Ensure that Python is installed on your machine.
-  - Install the required libraries specified in each model's README file.
+  - Install the required libraries specified in each model's file.

 ## Contributing
 Contributions to this repository are welcome.
 If you find any bugs, have suggestions for improvements, or would like to add new mathematical finance models, please submit a pull request.
 Your contributions can help expand the collection and enhance the usability of the models.